 - Champion of the Whateley Universe.
 He's been around since the 1920's or 1930's, and he's powered by 'the Champion Force'.
 Only the current Champion is Champion VI, and there's another one in training at Superhero School Whateley Academy.
 When one Champion dies, he passes the Champion Force on to his successor who then gets the powers.

 - The animated Tarzan series simultaneously plays it straight and subverts it.
 Some elders in the native Waziri village claim to be hundreds of years old.
 It turns out, by the end of the episode, that they're referring to their family names, not the people themselves.
-But then, after the main characters are gone, the subversion is revealed: though not as old as they originally claimed, the actual elders are still far older than they look.
+But then, after the main characters are gone, one elder casually remarks another was "only" about 170.

-- In Recess, the school's pet hamster is constantly changed around — and nobody ever notices until one day, T.J. notices it die.
+- In Recess, the school's pet hamster had been replaced by the current teacher whenever it died without the students knowing for over four decades until one day, T.J. notices it die.